carlosmunozrodriguez/PixelPlanner/README.md

 It should start two containers - one for the database and one for the web app.
 The root of the web app (although noting is served form there) will be available at [http://localhost:81](http://localhost:81).
 A swagger UI will be available at [http://localhost:81/swagger](http://localhost:81/swagger).

+## User Story

+The description of the User Story can be found at [Create /grids endpoints for managing grids with rectangles](https://github.com/carlosmunozrodriguez/PixelPlanner/issues/1)

 ## Architecture

 The application is following Clean Architecture guidelines and is split into 4 layers: